 8) Complete the physical fitness program you outlined in requirement 7.
 Keep a log of your fitness program activity (how long you exercised; how far you ran, swam, or biked; how many exercise repetitions you completed; your exercise heart rate; etc.).
 Keep a log of your weekly healthy eating goals.
 Repeat the aerobic fitness, muscular strength, and flexibility tests every four weeks and record your results.
 After the 12th week, repeat all of the required activities in each of the three test categories, record your results, and show improvement in each one.
 Discuss how well you met your healthy eating goals over these 12 weeks.
 Discuss the meaning and benefit of your experience, and describe your long-term plans regarding your personal fitness.

-To complete requirements 7 and 8, you’ll need to take everything you’ve been learning in the Personal Fitness merit badge begin applying it in your own life.
+To complete requirements 7 and 8, you’ll need to take everything you’ve been learning in the Personal Fitness merit badge and begin applying it in your own life.
 It’s time to get fit!

 Because there isn’t enough space to leave it in this guide, Click here to check out my in-depth exercise program for requirements 7 and 8.
 In it, you’ll learn how to create your own 12-week personal fitness program and reach your athletic goals.
 I’ve also included a printable personal fitness plan that you can use to track your progress while working on this requirement!

-I’d recommend bookmarking the above article so that you can come back to it while you improve your personal fitness over the next 12 weeks.
 Enjoy completing requirements 7 and 8.
 This is your opportunity to push past your limits and become strong!

 9) Find out about three career opportunities in personal fitness.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss what you learned with your counselor, and explain why this profession might interest you.

 Before being accredited, most personal trainers also earn a bachelor’s degree in a field like physiology or kinesiology.
 Working as a personal trainer will allow you to meet different clients and help people one-on-one.
+Once you’ve gained experience, you can move into an area of expertise and help people with specific fitness problems.
+Doing so will differentiate your services, allowing you to charge more per client!

-Physical Education Teachers
+2. Physical Education Teacher:

 I’m sure you’ve taken a PE class at school!
 A physical education teacher must create a curriculum to teach their students about health and fitness.
 They’re also tasked with supervising activities and making sure that no one gets hurt.